A silver gelatin dry plate glass negative in landscape format.

 Karlie Noon

-Watch and listen as Karlie Noon discusses the yearly phases of the Celestial Emu, or Gawarrgay and Bangarra dancer Daniel Mateo physically portrays how First Nations peoples use observations of the night sky to inform decisions about resources and significant cultural events.
+Watch and listen as Karlie Noon discusses the yearly phases of the Celestial Emu, or Gawarrgay dancer Daniel Mateo physically portrays how First Nations peoples use observations of the night sky to inform decisions about resources and significant cultural events.

 Karlie Noon is a Gamilaraay astrophysicist and mathematician with more than a decade's experience in science communication and Indigenous heritage.
 She is also co-author of the award-winning book First Knowledges – Sky Country.